robertdknight/Osmhic-Search-Helper-GTK3/README.md

 ![Osmhic Search Helper](https://rdknight.org/blog/wp-content/uploads/2018/01/Screenshot-20180124140918-456x162.png "Osmhic Search Helper")

-To use the application save the searchhelper.py into a folder of your choice.
-From a terminal, launch it via the command 'searchelper'

 Run ./install.sh from the directory where the zip file is extracted.
 The installation script will remove existing the searchhelper directory in /opt.
 It will then copy the application files to opt/searchhelper.